 Reference Fine, A.K., van Es, H.M., and R. R. Schindelbeck.
 2017.
 Statistics, Scoring Functions and Regional Analysis of a Comprehensive Soil Health Database.
 Soil Science Soc.
 Am.
 J. (in preparation).

 Sandra Wayman, Eugene Law, Valentine Debray, Chris Pelzer, and Matthew Ryan

 Soil and Crop Sciences Section, School of Integrative Plant Science, Cornell University

+What are perennial grain crops?
 Grain crops constitute the majority of human caloric intake and have been bred for high yields and consistent production.
 Although these crops are incredibly productive and feed billions of people every year, intensive cultivation of grain crops can contribute to soil and water degradation because of annual operations that often include planting into tilled soil.

 Perennial grain crops are one solution to some of the problems associated with annual grain crops.
 Perennial grain crops have lower annual production costs than annual grain crops because farmers do not need to purchase seed or use labor and fuel for planting each year.
 Because of year-round ground cover and deeper root systems than annual crops, perennial grains can also be produced more sustainably on sloped land that is prone to soil erosion.